cinnData/PythonBootcamp/[PY-10E] Example - Barcelona Airbnb listings.md

 la Nova Esquerra de l'Eixample           612    90.0
 ```

+We find that some popular neighbourhoods have low prices.
+This seems to happen in the "old town", where the appartments probably have worse housing conditions.

 ## Homework

-1. Use the `groupby` approach to extract the pivot tables of inputs 15 and 16.
+1. Use the `.groupby()` approach to extract the pivot tables of inputs 16 and 17.

 2. A controversial issue about Airbnb is that, in spite of starting as a peer-to-peer platform, it has evolved to one where some hosts can manage many listings, sometimes whole buildings.
-They could be so affecting the way the natives' life.
+They could be so affecting the way the natives' life (the so called gentrification).
 Do you find many hosts in this situation in Barcelona?

 3. As a continuation of the preceding exercise, pick the hosts with more than 100 listings and create a data subset containing only the listings managed by those hosts.
 Do you find that these particular hosts are focused on certain neighbourhoods?
 Do they have higher prices?

-4. The package `langid` is one of the many options for **language detection** in Python.
-You can install it entering `pip install langid` in either the shell or the console.
-Once it has been installed, you can import it and use the function `langid.classify` to "detect" the language in the column `name`.
-Select the listings whose language is either Spanish or English.
-Do you find a relevant difference in price between the two languages?